Private Topic Modeling: Experiments using Wikipedia data

 \section{Experiments using Wikipedia data}

-We randomly downloaded $D=400,000$ documents from Wikipedia.
-We then tested our VIPS algorithm on the Wikipedia dataset with four different values of total privacy budget, using a mini-batch size $S=\{10, 20, 50, 100, 200, 400\}$, until the algorithm sees up to $160,000$ documents.
-We assumed there are $100$ topics, and we used a vocabulary set of approximately $8000$ terms.
+We downloaded a random $D=400,000$ documents from Wikipedia to test our algorithm.
+We used $50$ topics and a vocabulary set of approximately $8000$ terms.
+The algorithm was run for one epoch in each experiment.